imagineLife/nodeWork/in-depth/shorthand.md

   - click the `inspect` link under the **Target** header
   - assure the `Sources ` tab is open
     - `F9` will be the tool for navigating, step-by-step, through the code

+### Adding A Breakpoint

+`node --inspect-brk`

+- start the thing in inspect-brk mode
+- click a line-number in the sources output
+- click the blue arrow on the right
+-